Unsustainable shifts in the hospital, nurse commits suicide from too much stress. The complaint: “So we can’t resist”-breakinglatest.news-Breaking Latest News

 Rea mourns “an important loss for our entire professional community, as well as for his family and loved ones.
 A sentinel event that I have decided to make public – she specifies – because it touches me deeply, so that it is known and to prevent it from happening again”.
 The president explains that “in these cases we are talking about burnout syndrome: a set of symptoms that derive from a condition of chronic and persistent stress, associated with the work context” and increasingly frequent, considering that “every day dozens of colleagues report me difficulties and problems.
 And many say they are exasperated », warns Rea.

-Messina Denaro, in the hideout of the boss a Joker poster and the phrase: “If you don’t find the way out, break through everything”
+Messina Denaro, in the hideout of the boss a Joker poster and the phrase: “If you can’t find the way out, break through everything”

 “Nurses are at their limit”